cy-bai/icaf_code/README.md

 # icaf_code

 This repository provides a reference implementation of *ICAF* as described in the paper:
-> Predicting the Visual Focus of Attention in Multi-Person Discussion Videos
+> Predicting the Visual Focus of Attention in Multi-Person Discussion Videos <br>
-> Bai, Chongyang and Kumar, Srijan and Leskovec, Jure and Metzger, Miriam and Nunamaker, Jay and Subrahmanian, VS
+> Bai, Chongyang and Kumar, Srijan and Leskovec, Jure and Metzger, Miriam and Nunamaker, Jay and Subrahmanian, VS <br>
-> International Joint Conferences on Artificial Intelligence, 2019
+> International Joint Conferences on Artificial Intelligence, 2019 <br>

 The ICAF method learns the visual focus of attentions of a group of people collectively from their videos.
 Please check the [project page](https://home.cs.dartmouth.edu/~cy/icaf/) for more details.